Louisiana Exemptions for School Vaccine Requirements

 As for the “We’re a private/Catholic school so we don’t have to accept exemptions” argument:

-➡️ For general vaccine requirements, R.S.
+➡️ As mentioned above, for general vaccine requirements, R.S.
 17:170 states that it applies to BOTH public AND private schools (emphasis mine):

 💥In the very first section, Section A, of the law it states “ANY SCHOOL”.